DNSPod/dnspod-int-api-docs/source/info.rst

 All the APIs need this parameters.
     * login_email The login email.Essential parameter.
     * login_password The login password.Essential parameter.
-    * format {json,xml} The format of response.Default "xml"."json" is highly recommended.Optional parameter.
+    * format {json,xml} The format of response.Default "xml". "json" is highly recommended.Optional parameter.
-    * lang {en,cn} The language of messages you get from the response when you get an error.Default "en".
     * error_on_empty {yes,no} Whether to response an error when there's no results.
-    * user_id The user's ID.A must for agent users,and a waste for regular users.
+    * user_id The user's ID.
+A must for agent users, and a waste for regular users.

 Common Response Code
 --------------------